Georgia governor unveils Medicaid plan with work requirement

-ATLANTA (AP) — Georgia Gov. Brian Kemp released a plan Monday to expand Medicaid to the state’s poorest, able-bodied adults, on the condition that they work, volunteer, receive job training or attend school.
+ATLANTA (AP) — Georgia Gov. Brian Kemp released a plan Monday to expand Medicaid to the state’s poorest able-bodied adults, on the condition that they work, volunteer, receive job training or attend school.

-Under Kemp’s proposal, which is more limited than other states, adults in Georgia who make up to 100 percent of the federal poverty level would qualify for Medicaid assistance if they spent at least 80 hours a month working, volunteering, training or studying.
+Under Kemp’s proposal, which is more limited than other states, uninsured adults in Georgia who make no more than the federal poverty level would qualify for Medicaid assistance if they spent at least 80 hours a month working, volunteering, training or studying.
 They would also have to pay monthly premiums.

-The governor’s office called the reform, which requires Trump administration approval, a “conservative” approach that reflects the state’s values as a place that “honors work” and “champions individual responsibility.”
+The governor’s office called the approach a “conservative reform” that reflects the state’s values as a place that “honors work” and “champions individual responsibility.”
+It would require approval from the Trump administration.

 The Republican governor is pressing ahead despite legal challenges in other states.
 In March, a U.S. judge blocked work requirements in Arkansas and Kentucky, ruling the measures undermined the Medicaid program’s mission of providing health care for the needy.
 A federal appeals court sharply questioned the work requirements during a hearing on the case last month.